Evidence for the Big Bang:

 - Cambridge University's Modern Cosmology, Science News and New Scientist

-- Alan Guth, the father of inflation theory, and from creationist physicists, and from
+- Alan Guth, the father of inflation theory, and from creationist physicists

-- NASA and literally hundreds of relevantly degreed scientists, including many from leading institutions.
+- And from NASA and literally hundreds of relevantly degreed scientists, including many from leading institutions.

-If this current, RSR's Evidence Against the Big Bang, accurately presents the contrary-to-interest expert testimony from leading proponents, then Lawrence Krauss (A Universe from Nothing, p.
+If this BB Predictions article and RSR's separate Evidence Against the Big Bang (video, article, and radio program) accurately present the contrary-to-interest expert testimony from leading proponents, then Lawrence Krauss (A Universe from Nothing, p.
 18, and on Real Science Radio) is wrong when he (along with NASA and ten thousand others) claims that confirmed predictions validate the big bang theory.

 * Failed Antimatter Prediction: Scientists have identified two entire universes worth of predictive failures.
 The big bang theory failed in its erroneous antimatter prediction.
 And the theory never predicted the origin of dark matter (see next section), a probably-non-existent material needed to explain a big bang universe.
 If the big bang has actually occurred, transforming vast energy into all of the matter of the universe, then that would have created as much antimatter as matter.
 Extensive compelling scientific investigation including repeatable experiments suggests that there is an entire cosmos worth of antimatter that should have been created by the big bang within our universe that, thankfully, simply does not exist.
 When supercolliders form matter from energy, as expected from the laws of physics, equal parts of matter and antimatter form; and if they come into contact, they annihilate one another.
 Big Bang theorists have spent decades looking for antimatter regions of the universe with leading astronomers culminating a significant project by writing in The Astrophysical Journal: "we conclude that a matter-antimatter symmetric universe is empirically excluded."
 The journal Science reports a physicist's assessment: "The work is extremely compelling and gives me fresh pessimism" that is, on the difficulty of explaining why the universe even exists.
 For a creationist and a secular explanation of this problem, see creation.com's report on the Discovery Channel's How the Universe Works, and see this Fermilab antimatter video: